Fighting for Personalized Education

 I would rather see the ability to master through your work and not be defined by a grade or by age.

-RB: Marilyn, let’s close with this.
+Mind Rocket: Marilyn, let’s close with this.
 Let’s talk a little bit about the business of education and, more specifically, the business of accountability systems.
 How much does the business side of things or the equation impact the practice in the classroom from your perspective?